Anup-SoftwareDev/MyKid_Activity_app/README.md

 ## R8: Need to Solve the Problem

 These days with parents are bussier thatn ever and extra-caricular activities are deemed more important than ever too.
+According to a rescent study there is generally 8 benefits to children for doing extracaricular activities(Crimson, 2021):

+- improves academic performance
+- allows kids to explore
+- broader interests and get broader perspective on things
+- Gives them social opportunities which leads to limitless options to succeed
+- Is a major boost to confidence,
+- learn priceless life skills like public speaking.
+- the activities provide good refferences for the future
+- Could help with university admission in the future

  Hence it is very important to be able to fix up the whole system and unfortunately there is nothing in the market that comes close to what My-Kid-Activity App can provide.

+Refference:

+Crimson, 2021.
+8 benefits of Extracaricular activities for High school students. https://www.crimsoneducation.org/au/blog/extracurriculars/benefits-of-extracurricular-activities/ (Accessed 20 March 2022)

 ## R9: Application URL